New Certification

 • Timeline

-• BPI Approved Labs
+• BPI-Approved Labs

 Required Tests

-All certifications and recertifications require, at a minimum, Heavy Metals / Fluorine / Cobalt, Ash (VOC), FTIR, and thickness and grammage (if applicable) measurements.
+All certifications and recertifications require, at a minimum, Regulated Metals / Fluorine / Cobalt, Ash (VOC), FTIR, and thickness and grammage (if applicable) measurements.
 These must have been conducted within the past 12 months.
 Depending on the specific formulation, other tests might be required on the end product or certain ingredients, as described below.
 These tests do not have an expiration date for validity purposes.

 Biodegradation